Miksus/rocketry/docs/index.rst

 Too lazy to read? :ref:`Get started then. <getting-started>`

-Red Engine is an open source Python scheduling library made for humans.
-It is suitable for scrapers, data processes, process automatization or IOT applications.
-It also has minimal dependencies and is pure Python.
+Red Engine is an open source advanced scheduling library made for Python.
+It is suitable for automating processes, scheduling web scrapers, and building IOT applications.
+It also has minimal amount of dependencies and is pure Python.

 Visit the `source code from Github <https://github.com/Miksus/red-engine>`_ or `releases in Pypi page <https://pypi.org/project/redengine/>`_.